 A few days ago I finished a very interesting book on this subject, which explained how little children’s mind is like a sponge, designed to absorb all kinds of useful information while they grow and their brains create new connections, and how to take advantage of this limited time window which lasts approximately from zero to six years.

 Montessori is not just about collecting toys and materials, but an educative method which can become a way of life by itself.
+Actually using learning toy, toys for development, and children’s educational toys as an opportunity to teach important lessons.
 It is about respecting children and allowing them the ability to learn at their own pace, helping them to become independent and capable of thinking for themselves.
 Children who are brought up using the Montessori Method are usually capable of getting dressed or putting on their shoes from an early age.
 They are usually early readers and tend to be quite good at Math too.

 Montessori activities can be very simple: even moping the floor or peeling a banana can become a learning opportunity, if we know the right approach.
 Children are always looking at us and learning from our actions, so it is important to pay attention to how we act when we are around them.